Replugged Live

-Replugged Live is the second live album by the pop-metal band Tesla.
+Replugged Live is the second live album by American rock band Tesla.
 Tesla recorded the first half of their 12-month 2001 Replugged Reunion Tour.
 Recording started in Detroit, Michigan.
 A fan poll was set up on the band's website to see what tracks the fans would like to see on the double live album.
 Professional music photographer Gino Carlini was brought on to the tour to photograph the album cover and packaging.
 The cover image is from their show at The Pageant theater in St. Louis, Missouri.
 A shortened version of the album called Standing Room Only was released on March 5, 2002.